mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 sudo nano wpa_supplicant.conf
 ```

-If the file is empty, then it means that you will have to add your wifi configuration there:
+If the file is empty, then it means that you will have to add your wifi configuration there.

-Paste and edit this content to match your wifi, adjust as needed:
+Paste and edit this content to match your wifi, adjust as needed.

 ```js
 country=ET